AnsorK/SPY-Predictor/README.md

 The *LSTM Neural Network* is an *RNN* that uses long-lived and short-lived values during the training process.
 It is particularly designed to address the pitfalls of regular *RNN*'s.

 ## Note
-This has been trained on bull market conditions, and so won't fare well in a bear market.
+This has been trained on bull market conditions, and probably won't fare well in a bear market.

 Obviously not super complex, but fun to work on.